 The Green Swordtail is similar in shape to both the Platy fish and the Guppy.
-It has a bulkier body than either of those two though, and also has a "sword" extending from the bottom of the male's tail fin.
+It has a bulkier body than either of those two, though, and also has a "sword" extending from the bottom of the male's tail fin.
 It is often thought to be named for the "sword" shaped extension of its tail fin, but the Swordtail was actually named for the sword-like appearance of the male's anal fin.
-This is a specialized anal fin that develops as the male fish matures.
+This specialized anal fin develops as the male fish matures.
 The middle rays of the anal fin are modified into a narrow copulatory organ called a gonopodium.

-A beautiful male sporting a "sword" tail is one of the most striking physical characteristic possible by any aquarium fish.
-Even though there is no apparent purpose for this tail fin, it is 1/4 to 1/3 the total length of the fish.
+Indeed, the beautiful male's "sword" tail is one of the most striking physical characteristics possible in any aquarium fish.
+Even though this dramatic tail fin has no apparent purpose, it accounts for anywhere from 1/4 to 1/3 of the total length of the fish!
 The wild species have an even more majestic tail, with swords up to 6 inches (15 cm) in length.
-The tail fin's sword is shorter in tank bred specimens but it is complimented by the wonderful colors that are now available.
+The sword is shorter in tank-bred specimens but complemented by the wonderful colors that are now available.

 Like the Platy fish, Swordtails have been interbred to produce all kinds of interesting colors and different types of finnage.
-Some of the more common varieties of this Swordtail fish are: Red, Red Wag, Red Tux, Painted, Neon Green, Marigold (and wag), Pineapple, Black, Red Twin bar, Sunset, and Gold Tuxedo.
+Some of the more common varieties of the Swordtail are Red, Red Wag, Red Tux, Painted, Neon Green, Marigold (and wag), Pineapple, Black, Red Twin bar, Sunset, and Gold Tuxedo.